pulumi/pulumi-hugo/themes/default/content/what-is/what-is-serverless.md

 * [Netlify Functions](https://functions.netlify.com/)
 * [Cloudflare Workers](https://workers.cloudflare.com/)

-## What is event-driven architecture, and is it different than serverless?
+## What is an event-driven architecture, and is it different than serverless?

-_Event-driven architecture_ describes the broader architectural pattern where functions respond to events.
-Serverless architectures are event-driven architectures.
-While often associated with serverless, event-driven architectures can exist independently, involving both serverless and traditional infrastructure.
+_Event-driven architecture_ describes the broader architectural pattern where different components of an application respond to events.
+These events can be distributed among application components using mechanisms like message queues, publish-subscribe services, or event buses. **Serverless architectures are event-driven architectures.** While often associated with serverless, event-driven architectures can exist independently, involving both serverless and traditional infrastructure.
+In other words, while all serverless architectures are event-driven architectures, not all event-driven architectures are serverless architectures.

 ## What are some of the benefits of serverless?